 For that reason, Salima doesn't recommend purchasing this particular scale but offers this advice:

-"My advice to anyone considering this scale is, steer clear, and do instead what I plan to: have scale4a look at the many other Salter scales on offer and find yourself one with all these great features minus the bowl-shaped dip."
+"My advice to anyone considering this scale is, steer clear, and do instead what I plan to: have a look at the many other Salter scales on offer and find yourself one with all these great features minus the bowl-shaped dip."

 This looks like a better option for Salima.